WooodHead/docs/2018/tool/docker/docker.md

 * ![Docker Host with single-host bridge network](img/docker-networking-driver-single-host-bridge.png)

 * the default bridge network on Linux does not support name resolution via the Docker DNS service.
 All other user-defined bridge networks do!
+* Single-host bridge networks are the most basic type of docekr network and are suitbale for local development and very small applications.
+They do not scale, and they requrie port mapping if you want to publish your services outside of the network.
+* Docker on Linux implements bridge networks using the built-in bridge driver, whereas Docker on Windows implements them using the built-in nat driver.

 #### Multi-host overlay networks

-They allow a single network to span multiple hosts so that containers on different hosts can communicate at layer 2.
+* They allow a single network to span multiple hosts so that containers on different hosts can communicate at layer 2.
 They're ideal for container-to container communication, including container-only application, and they scale well.

-Docker provides a native dricer for overlay networks.
-This makes creating them as simple as adding the o--d overlay flag ot the docker network create command.
+* Docker provides a native driver for overlay networks.
+This makes creating them as simple as adding the -d overlay flag ot the docker network create command.
+* It allows you to create a flat,secure,layer-2 network, spanning multiple hosts.
+Cotainers connect to this and can communicate directly.
+* Linux should have at least a 4.4 Linux kernel and Windows should be Windows Serer 2016 with the latest hotfixes installed.
+* allow ports 2377/tcp, 7949/tcp and 7946/udp with Swarm orchestration.

 #### Connecting to existing networks